 Things to consider for your wedding day timeline:

 - Have lots of details at the reception hall?
 Make sure you plan time for it.
 About twenty minutes or so.

 - Looking for a little alone time?
 Try to plan before/after the ceremony and take ten minutes for just the two (or more, if y’all are poly) of you!

 - Time to bustle your dress.
 10 minutes or so.

 - If you decide to not hire a professional to handle the ins and outs of your event, please cushion even more time into everything.
 Things *will* go wrong and those around you will be less equipped to rebound immediately.

 Well folks, there you have it!
-Hopefully your wedding timeline planning isn’t too overwhelming.
-Of course, like I said, reach out if/when you need more guidance.
-A good, solid timeline makes a better planned wedding!
+Hopefully, your wedding timeline planning isn’t too overwhelming.
+Of course, as I said, reach out if/when you need more guidance.
+A good, solid timeline makes a better-planned wedding!
 If you’re like me, you don’t like to be stressed.
 This is a perfect way to keep the stress down, trust me!
 That and hiring a professional (can you tell I’m passionate about this?! lol)